micmejia/bible-dump/NKJV/Jeremiah/Jer 50.md

 All who found them have devoured them; And their adversaries said, 'We have not offended, Because they have sinned against the Lord, the habitation of justice, The Lord, the hope of their fathers.'

 ###### 8
-"Move from the midst of Babylon, Go out of the land of the Chaldeans; And be like the [^d]rams before the flocks.
+"Move from the midst of Babylon, Go out of the land of the Chaldeans; And be like the rams before the flocks.

 ###### 9
 For behold, I will raise and cause to come up against Babylon An assembly of great nations from the north country, And they shall array themselves against her; From there she shall be captured.
-Their arrows _shall be_ like _those_ of [^e]an expert warrior; None shall return in vain.
+Their arrows _shall be_ like _those_ of an expert warrior; None shall return in vain.

 ###### 10
 And Chaldea shall become plunder; All who plunder her shall be satisfied," says the Lord.

 ###### 11
-"Because you were glad, because you rejoiced, You destroyers of My heritage, Because you have grown fat like a heifer threshing grain, And you [^f]bellow like bulls,
+"Because you were glad, because you rejoiced, You destroyers of My heritage, Because you have grown fat like a heifer threshing grain, And you bellow like bulls,

 ###### 12
 Your mother shall be deeply ashamed; She who bore you shall be ashamed.
 Behold, the least of the nations _shall be_ a wilderness, A dry land and a desert.